boulder-on/JPassport/README.md

 function declaration there isn't a way to tell exactly what a method is returning.
 For example, returning int* could return any number of ints.
 There is little a library like JPassport can do to handle returned pointers automatically.
-The work-around is for your interface function return MemoryAddress.
+The work-around is for your interface function to return MemoryAddress.
 From there it would be up to you to decipher the return.

 Declaring your interface method to take MemoryAddress objects allow you to